Elevated Korean tasting menus w/ Joseon dynasty inspiration. Refined classics like mandu & bibimbap.

-"The fried chicken sandwich is noted as amazing and huge.
-The lunch tasting menu, including dishes like salmon appetizer, beef tteokgalbi, and a donut with banana custard, is highly recommended for its value and quality."
+"The chicken sandwich is highly recommended as amazing and huge.
+Specific dishes enjoyed from the tasting menu include the salmon appetizer, beef tteokgalbi, and a donut with banana custard for dessert."

 Important Note